I’m a native Detroiter and the co-founder of People 4 People Productions.

 at The New School For Social Research in New York City.
 It was there that I learned how to integrate media history, theory, research, and management with production work in film, audio, video, and digital media.

-in 1986, I witnessed the role that drama played in shaping attitudes, perceptions, and behaviors.
-Youth took ownership of their learning when they were inspired by drama, positive messaging, purpose, and belief in their learning potential.
+In 1986, when I joined the New York City Department of Education as an English Arts and Video Production Teacher, I witnessed the role that drama played in shaping attitudes, perceptions, and behaviors.
+The youth took ownership of their learning when they were inspired by drama, positive messaging, purpose, and belief in their learning potential.
 Blending film studies and video technology projects with purpose caused

 When offered an opportunity to teach underserved students at the High School of Graphic Communication Arts, in 2002, six months